uwla/lacl/README.md

 Those generic  model  permissions  are  `create`,  `viewAny`,  `updateAny`,  and `deleteAny`.
 They are designed to follow the standards of Laravel  Policies.
-Of course, you can redfine those and use the custom names you want, but it is  more convenient to stick to those convetions because we can  automate  tasks  instead of manually defining custom names.
+Of course, you can redefine those and use the custom names you want, but it is more convenient to stick to those conventions because we can  automate  tasks instead of manually defining custom names.

 The interface for generic model permissions are the same as  for  the  per-model